What To Do If Your Oven Door Won’t Close Properly: 7 Tips

 7 Ways to Fix an Oven That Won’t Close

-#1 Take a Look at Your Oven Lock
+#1 Check Your Oven Door Lock

 If you are having a difficult time getting the lock to disengage, you may want to clean it first.
 If you move dust and debris out of the way, you should be able to fix the lock again.